zoeyzuo-se/apim-policy-transformer/readme.md

-# APIM Policy Transformer
+# APIM Policy Utils

-The apim-policy-transformer is an npm package and CLI tool designed to extract C# code snippets from Azure APIM policy XML files, and combine them back into the policy XML file.
+The apim-policy-utils is an npm package and CLI tool designed to extract C# code snippets from Azure APIM policy XML files, and combine them back into the policy XML file.
 This tool also handles named values.

 This extractor is based on Ira Rainey's work: [apim-script-extractor](https://github.com/irarainey/apim-script-extractor).

 ## Setup
-The apim-policy-transformer tool can be set up locally.
+The apim-policy-utils tool can be set up locally.

 ### Prerequisites
 - [Node](https://nodejs.org/en)